 SECTION B – STUDENT AGREEMENT This section is to be read by students in Grades Pre-K through 8 and discussed with their parent(s) or guardian(s).
 Both parents and students must sign this document below.
 Please return the signed portion of this document to school.

-I. Personal Responsibility As a student at Saint Paul’s School, I will accept personal responsibility for reporting any misuse of the network to the teacher in charge.
-Misuse is considered, but not limited to, any message(s) sent or received that indicate racism, sexism, inappropriate language, etc. Misuse is also considered, but is not limited to, to be intentionally accessing any Internet site deemed inappropriate by the faculty or administration at Saint Paul’s School.
+- Personal Responsibility As a student at St. Paul’s Catholic School, I will accept personal responsibility for reporting any misuse of the network to the teacher in charge.
+Misuse is considered, but not limited to, any message(s) sent or received that indicate racism, sexism, inappropriate language, etc. Misuse is also considered, but is not limited to, to be intentionally accessing any Internet site deemed inappropriate by the faculty or administration at St. Paul’s Catholic School.

 III.
 Network Etiquette I will abide by the following rules of network etiquette at all times.

 - I will be polite.

 - I will never send, or encourage others to send, abusive or unkind messages.

 - I will use appropriate language.

 - I realize that I am a representative of our school community.
 While I may be alone on the computer, what I write can be viewed globally.
 I will never swear, use vulgarities, or any inappropriate language.